YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A weak donor area is not a small inconvenience.
 It can limit density, crown coverage, repair options, and even the ability to wear short hair comfortably.

-This is why I am cautious when a patient asks for a large second session only because the first result feels thin.
+A large second session deserves caution when the only reason is that the first result feels thin.
 If the donor area is already compromised, the solution may not be another aggressive harvest.
 Sometimes the wiser path is a smaller targeted improvement, medical stabilization, styling adjustment, or a decision not to operate.

 Sometimes yes, but the reason for the thin result matters.
 A thin result can happen because too few grafts were placed, because the area was too large for the number of grafts, because graft survival was poor, because native hair continued to thin, or because the patient expected photographic density in real life.